-- 1. Satisfactory completion of denominational application forms.
-All forms shall be submitted to the appropriate licensing authority. - a.
-Application Form - b.
-Applicant Reference Form - c.
-Biographical Inventory - d.
-Doctrinal Questionnaire - e.
-Denominational Loyalty Pledge (including commitment to Alliance missions, lifestyle policy, district networks and lifelong learning) - f.
-Criminal record check - g.
-Endorsement from the board of the local church in which the applicant is a member when applying - h.
-Applicants for international ministry may be required to complete additional application forms - 2.
-Satisfactory interview with a Licensing Committee appointed by the District Executive Committee or, in the case of international workers, by the President or his designate.
+- Satisfactory completion of denominational application forms.
+All forms shall be submitted to the appropriate licensing authority. - i) Application Form - ii) Applicant Reference Form - iii) Biographical Inventory - iv) Doctrinal Questionnaire - v) Call to Excellence: Code of Ethics for Licensed Worker of the C&MA in Canada - vi) Criminal record check - vii) Endorsement from the board of the local church in which the applicant is a member when applying - viii) Applicants for international ministry may be required to complete additional application forms - b) Satisfactory interview with a Licensing Committee appointed by the District Executive Committee or, in the case of international workers, by the President or his designate.
 A standard form will be used to record the interview.